-Yes – we have found the dental care at the best clinics in Nogales to be just as good as at home, as it is with many dentists in Mexico – you just need to make sure you find a quality-checked clinic.
+Yes.
+We have found dental care at the best clinics in Nogales to be just as good as at home, as it is with many dentists in Mexico – you just need to make sure you find a quality-checked clinic.

 At Dental Departures we pre-check all our clinics, performing legal and criminal background checks on dentists, as well as confirming qualifications, experience and professional memberships.
 Many dentists in Mexico, especially those treating international patients, undertake specialist training overseas.
 Our dentists in Nogales are no different, and you will find dentists with memberships of, for example, the American Dental Association, or the American Association of Orthodontics.